RegularRabbit05/gitweb-sites/README.md

 # GitWeb Sites
-This is the repository containing the community of user created sites (referred from here on out as indexes) for the GitWeb client available with MrCrayfish's Device Mod.
+This is the repository containing the community of user created sites (referred from here on out as indexes) for the GitWeb client available with Ultreon's Devices Mod.

 ## Rules of Index creation
 1. You are limited to the use of domain suffixes presented in the suffix section of this file.